Thomashighbaugh/dotfiles/README.md

 ```

 It is also possible that you want to just install all of the packages contained within the menu, to which end selecting them each individually may be rather tedious.
 Luckily, I have a script prepared for this as well!
+I use it to test for broken packages in a docker container but feel free to adapt it to your use cases.

 ```bash
 git clone https://github.com/Thomashighbaugh/dotfiles